Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 You cannot send the same story to both publishers or agents, though, so you will need to decide which path is right for you BEFORE you go on submission.

 While submission guidelines can vary from agent to agent, you will always need to send them a query letter.
 A query letter is simply an introduction to you, your story, and why they might be interested in reading it.
 (Think of it like a job cover letter.)

 Your query should be less than 300 words and should be focused mainly on the one book you’re trying to sell to them.
 Along with the query, you’ll want to send them any additional information they requested like a set number of pages of your manuscript, comp books, synopsis, etc.

 What does a query look like?

-A query is essentially a cover letter or introductory email to your story.
-The email, in most cases, will be quick and to the point.
-It lays out why the agent should read your book and try to sell your story.
+A query is a cover letter or introductory email to your story.
+Less than 300-words, your query should be professional and to the point in order to lay out why the agent should read your book and try to sell your story.

-**The number one tip to find an agent is to do your research!
+The #1 way to find an agent is to do your research:

 Where should you look for an agent?

 There are three spots for you to find an agent in the children’s market: